rustls/rustls-ffi/README.md

 # Build

-You'll need to [install the Rust toolchain](https://rustup.rs/) version 1.60 or above and a C compiler (gcc and clang should both work).
+You'll need to [install the Rust toolchain](https://rustup.rs/) (version 1.61 or above) and a C compiler (gcc and clang should both work).
 To build in optimized mode:

     make